 Common House Color Terms

 No need to memorize the lingo — just tell us what catches your eye, and we’ll guide you from there.
-See our color page for some more ideas.
+See our color page

 No stress, no surprises—we’ll walk you through everything and make sure you’re set for a smooth, easy process.

-Exterior Prep
+What Does Exterior Prep Work Include?

 Before we begin painting, we make sure everything is ready for a smooth and safe work process.